jyothisable/Credit-Default-Risk-Prediction-Model/README.md

 * Feature engineering and selection with sklearn pipelines
 * Model evaluation and hyperparameter tuning with optuna
 * Model registry and tracking with MLFlow
+* Testing with pytest
-* Deployment of API with FastAPI in docker container
+* Deployment of API with FastAPI
 * Frontend with streamlit App
+* Containerization with Docker

 ## Installation / Environment Setup